nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 1. Introduction
 ### 1.1.
 About StoreMando
-Greetings, and welcome to StoreMando!
+Greetings, and welcome to StoreMando.

-Looking for an all-in-one solution for your inventory management needs?
-Look no further!
+Are you looking for an all-in-one solution for your inventory management needs?
+You are at the right place.

-StoreMando is an integrated platform fully customised for residents in households, residential colleges and halls, with the aim of helping you manage your items effectively and efficiently.
+StoreMando is an integrated platform fully customised for anyone who needs to manage their items effectively and efficiently.
 StoreMando allows you to keep track of your items' whereabouts, quantities and expiry dates with a few simple commands.
 Furthermore, StoreMando also comes with an inbuilt reminder feature to help you keep track of items that are expiring.
-It looks like you will never have to worry about consuming expired items or waste time searching for misplaced items anymore!
+It looks like you will not have to worry about consuming expired items or waste time searching for misplaced items anymore.

-All your items' information is encapsulated clearly on our simple and clean Graphical User Interface (GUI).
-Our application is optimised for use via the Command Line Interface (CLI) and if you have quick fingers, StoreMando can help you manage your items in the blink of an eye.
+All of your items' information is encapsulated clearly on our simple and clean Graphical User Interface (GUI).
+Our application is optimised for use via the Command Line Interface (CLI) and if you have quick fingers, our short and simple commands can help you manage your items in the blink of an eye.

 Explore this User Guide to find out more!

 ### 1.2.
 Navigating the User Guide

 This User Guide aims to provide you with all the information you need to make the most of StoreMando.
-Having understood the pain of using a Command Line Interface (CLI) program, we have tried our best to make this a very readable User Guide so that you can use our application without difficulties.
+We have tried our best to make this a very readable User Guide so that you can use our application without difficulties.

 If you need help setting up StoreMando, you can refer to the [“Quick Start"](#2-quick-start)  section.